AdobeDocs/experience-manager-65.de-DE/help/assets/preparing-assets-for-translation.md

 ## Anzeigen von Sprachstämmen {#viewing-language-roots}

-AEM interface provides a **[!UICONTROL References]** panel that displays a list of language roots that have been created within AEM Assets.
+Experience Manager interface provides a **[!UICONTROL References]** panel that displays a list of language roots that have been created within Assets.

 1. In der Konsole „Assets“ wählen Sie die Sprach-Master-Vorlage aus, für die Sie Sprachkopien erstellen möchten.
 1. Click the GlobalNav icon, and choose **[!UICONTROL References]** to open the [!UICONTROL Reference] pane.